ordepdev/ordepdev.github.io/_posts/2017-07-22-boost-your-confidence-with-consumer-driven-contracts.md

 In a microservices approach, different services are deployed in different runtimes and don't know anything about each other.
 We don't have the compiler to detect those breaking changes and they became hard to detect and manage.
 Usually, they're found during end-to-end testing in a pre-production environment.

-### Unit testing
+### Integration testing

-When performing unit tests on services that depends on other external services, we tend to build our own stubs to assert the answers that we need in order to successfully run the test suite, not the answers that the producer service might deliver.
-By running unit tests against these predefined answers, it can lead to passing tests within the consumer service boundary and failing tests in a pre-production environment.
+When performing integration tests on services that depends on other external services, we tend to build our own stubs to assert the answers that we need in order to successfully run the test suite, not the answers that the producer service might deliver.
+By running integration tests against these predefined answers, it can lead to passing tests within the consumer service boundary and failing tests in a pre-production environment.

 ### End-to-end testing